Toward a real party for the people.

 The United States, the richest yet most unequal advanced industrial society, urgently needs progressive change.
 Polls show that most Americans want it, yet both our corporate-dominated major political parties stand in the way.
 The Republican Party openly advocates regressive ideology and policies.
 Today’s Democratic Party makes gestures in the other direction, yet ultimately sides with its wealthy backers and repeatedly refuses to actively embrace progressivism.

-A critical first step is to support the bottom-up development of viable progressive candidates and and party-building organizations.
-That is the mission of the Progressive Party Organizing Fund (PPOF) — to raise and distribute resources for the step-by-step growth of a truly competitive national progressive party.
+A critical first step is to support the bottom-up development of viable progressive candidates and party-building organizations.
+That is the mission of the Progressive Party Builders (PPB) — to encourage the step-by-step growth of a truly competitive national progressive party.

 Our Strategy

-What’s the main difference between the Progressive Party Organizing Fund and various unsuccessful attempts to create a competitive progressive third party in recent times?
-Most simply, the PPOF focuses on building a strong party foundation first, by raising the resources needed to help allied activists become effective party organizers and candidates.
-Many anti-establishment progressives may be increasingly ready to play this role, in the wake of the Sanders 2016 and 2020 presidential campaigns, and as the deep corruption of the Democratic Party has become more obvious.
+What’s the main difference between the Progressive Party Builders and various unsuccessful attempts to create a competitive progressive third party in recent times?
+Most simply, the PPB focuses on building a strong party foundation first, by helping those in our movement become winning party organizers and candidates.
+Many anti-establishment progressives may be increasingly interested in this approach, as the deep corruption of the Democratic Party and its ingrained resistance to reform has become more obvious, as well as it’s failure to boldly counter the aggressive right-wing populism of the GOP.

 Contact Us